ilopezgazpio/SemEval-2027-Task-X-CoCo-NLI/README.md

 <details>
   <summary>Is CoCo-NLI the same as the original Reversal Curse benchmark?</summary>

 No. The original Reversal Curse work tests parametric knowledge reversal: a model trained on `A is B` may fail to retrieve `B is A`.
-CoCo-NLI is inspired by that problem, but evaluates directional inferential coherence in an NLI setting where both phrases are provided to the system.
+CoCo-NLI is inspired by that problem, but evaluates directional inferential consistency in an NLI setting where both phrases are provided to the system.
 </details>

 <details>